Rebirth-of-the-Night/Main_Menu/README.md

-# News Ticker
+# Main Menu

-This repo contains the news and sprites from which the RotN main menu's news ticker pulls from.
+This repo contains web-based assets, links, and developer tools for managing the RotN main menu.

+main_menu_live contains content that is referenced by the main menu itself.

+main_menu_dev contains tools and resources for managing and developing the main menu.